-Disadvantages Of Buying A Foreclosure
+Disadvantages Of Buying Foreclosure

 Appraisal Issues On Foreclosures

-Many foreclosures are not in the best condition and may disqualify home buyers who are getting a loan and need an appraisal done.
-Conventional loan appraisals are pretty much the same and the conventional mortgage loan lender will not secure a mortgage loan if the home has kitchen cabinets missing.
+Many foreclosures are not in the best condition.
+May disqualify home buyers who are getting a loan and need an appraisal done.
+Conventional appraisals are pretty much the same.
+The conventional mortgage loan lender will not secure a mortgage loan if the home has kitchen cabinets missing.
+Again, buying foreclosure can be done with FHA 203k Rehab Loans.

-There are hundreds, if not thousands, of informercials or books about getting rich quick by flipping foreclosures with no experience needed.
-As a real estate investor for the past 20 years with experience in owning and managing 3,000 residential units, it is not that easy.
-Many folks feel that the term foreclosure is equivalent with bargain basement prices.
-Not always the case.
 Many foreclosures can be purchased below market value but the majority of the foreclosures are at market prices or only slightly below market prices.
-For those who buy foreclosure at super cheap prices may need to spend a lot of money renovating the property to make it marketable.
+Those who buy foreclosure at super cheap prices may need to spend a lot of money renovating the property to make it marketable.
 The bottom line, nothing is for free.
-Yes, you can make money flipping foreclosed properties but you need to be extremely careful at your acquisition and rehab costs and the comparables.
+Yes, real estate investors can make money flipping foreclosed properties.
+Investors need to be extremely careful at acquisition and rehab costs and comparable sales.

-Foreclosures Are Sold As Is: Get Full Blown Property Inspection
+Foreclosures Are Sold As-Is: Get Property Inspection